Federal Investigation Underway After LAPD Detonates Explosive Cache in Residential Area

 Jovel also claimed during the interview that that type of operation had already been implemented in other neighborhoods around the city.
 However, the department did not identify any such operations when we contacted them asking to verify Jovel’s claim.
 The department also failed to tell us whether only uniformed police officers carried out the door-to-door warnings and how much time elapsed between those encounters and the attempted detonation, during which officers reportedly yelled “Fire in the hole” while directing journalists away from the semitruck where the explosives were being stored.

 Both Jovel and Police Chief Michel Moore have claimed that police followed “established protocols” in opting to detonate the fireworks inside the containment vehicle while it was still in a residential area as opposed to doing so elsewhere.
 ATF is reportedly conducting an investigation into the operation that preceded the blast.

 In a press conference on July 19 2021, Moore claimed that technicians on the department’s bomb squad “miscalculated” and overloaded the containment vehicle prior to detonating it.
-The federal investigation is continuing.
+Since then, LAPD has begun implementing new safety procedures.